mpolinowski/express-static/README.md

 sudo systemctl enable nginx
 ```

-* **Step Six** - Once Kibana is installed, you can install Sense running the following command from your /opt/kibana folder:
+* **Step Seven** - Once Kibana is installed, you can install Sense running the following command from your /opt/kibana folder:
 ```
 ./bin/kibana plugin --install elastic/sense
 ```